 Q - Would we have any message if for some reason lists are not successfully rolled over?

 A - Yes you will likely have a report to say X number of lists have failed, this is emailed as notification to the user that started the job and also viewable in the Review Jobs screen via the Admin Menu.
 You would need to raise a support case with the Unique key so we can investigate, it is rare we have such issues at rollover.

 Q - If we choose to archive lists, and a student wanted to consult last years/year before last, how would they do it?

-A - Archived lists are hidden from view from the student search, if they already have the URL saved they could still access, if they requested their exact list, then someone with reports access, like a system admin could search for the required list in the All Lists report and provide the URL.
+A - Archived lists are hidden from view from the student search.
+The list can still be accessed by the URL, so if a student has this saved or if they request a link to the exact list someone with reports access, like a system admin, could search for the required list in the All Lists report and provide the URL.

 Q - Our time period is currently in the format 2014/15. if we roll over to 2015/16, can we then change this so that when published, owner is forced to say semester 1 2015 as this will help us prioritise lists at the review stage

-A - We don’t have a mechanism to mandate this, you could use the homepage message as gentle persuasion, alternatively raise a support ticket and we maybe able to help with bespoke consultancy.
+A - We don’t have a mechanism to mandate this, you could use the homepage message as gentle persuasion, alternatively raise a support case and we maybe able to help with bespoke consultancy.

 Q - Can lists that are in the past time period still be edited?